packmastermc/revirus-db/README.md

 # revirus-db
-revirus-db is a database for possibly malicious files with hashes included.
+revirus-db is a database for possibly malicious files throughout github. revirus-db stands for Revenant Virus Database.